theanasuddin/Simplified-Version-of-Yahtzee/README.md

 # Simplified-Version-of-Yahtzee™

 A single-player version of the classic probability dice 🎲 game [Yahtzee™](https://en.wikipedia.org/wiki/Yahtzee) written in Processing.
 Download [executables for Windows](https://cutt.ly/LQak6SB).
 Download [executables for Linux](https://cutt.ly/CQfVdiX) distributions.
+For more instructions on how to run on Linux, click [here](https://github.com/theanasuddin/Simplified-Version-of-Yahtzee/blob/main/README.md#how-to-run--on-a-linux-distribution).
 Download [installer for Windows](https://cutt.ly/TQalec7) (64-bit).
-If you are interested to run the source code in Processing IDE on your preferred OS, you can go through the steps mentioned later in this document.
+If you are interested to run the source code in Processing IDE on your preferred OS, you can go through the steps mentioned [here](https://github.com/theanasuddin/Simplified-Version-of-Yahtzee#how-to-run--the-source-code).

 ![cover](https://raw.githubusercontent.com/theanasuddin/Simplified-Version-of-Yahtzee/main/cover.png)